linearregression/docker-erlang/README.md

 Docker container images that include [Erlang/OTP](http://www.erlang.org/).
 Rebar and Relx are not part of official Erlang distribution and each has its own release cycle.
 If you need those tools, you need to add those yourself.

 The latest versions of Erlang/OTP are provided as tags.
+Also, some releases of erlang are bad releases.
+You need to consult the official release notes for details.

 #What can I use it for?